 All CDs, records, books, etc for inclusion in The Wire should be sent direct to our postal address.
-Downloads or streams of music for consideration for review can be sent to Deputy Editor Derek Walmsley (firstname.lastname@example.org).
-We can never guarantee to review or give feedback about any unsolicited material, but we listen to everything that comes our way (and there's a lot of it).
+Downloads or streams of music for consideration for review can be sent to Deputy Editor Joseph Stannard (firstname.lastname@example.org).
+We can never guarantee to review or give feedback about any unsolicited material, but we check out everything that comes our way (and there's a lot of it).
 Send to individual writers as well if you like, but bear in mind that they may not receive packages for several months, or may not tell us they've received them (so we'll be none the wiser).
 All unsolicited items become property of The Wire: send at your own risk.

 8. How can I become a contributor to The Wire?

 We are always interested in hearing from new writers.
-If you are interested in writing for the magazine on a freelance basis, it's best to contact the editor, Chris Bohn (email@example.com), outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
+If you are interested in writing for the magazine on a freelance basis, contact the editor, Derek Walmsley (email@example.com), outlining any particular areas of interest, some suggested feature/review ideas, and enclosing some examples of your writing (either published or unpublished).
 We are always interested in submissions to our regular Global Ear section, a monthly report from a different town or city anywhere in the world.

 All the portrait photography in The Wire is commissioned by our art director Ben Weaver.
-Live events photography is commissioned by Frances Morgan, the magazine's Deputy Editor.
+Live events photography is commissioned by Emily Bick, the magazine's Deputy Editor.
 So if you are a photographer interested in contributing to the magazine, drop a line to whichever seems most appropriate to the kind of work you do.

 9. Do you publish writers' guidelines?

 10. What are your monthly deadlines for news, reviews, etc?

 For news and listings in the print magazine (Out There/Bitstream): normally two months in advance.
 For Reviews: we normally commission about 5-6 weeks before each issue appears.
 As a general rule, always send material as early as possible.